do02reen24/do02reen24/README.md

 I am a student interested in **front end development.** I love to talk and code with people.
 I am trying to experience various things.

-* 🔥 I'm currently working on project [Honey-In-Money](https://github.com/boostcamp-2020/Project16-E-Account-Book) (account book service)
-* 🌱 I'm currently learning Typescript
+* 🌱 I'm currently learning Javascript, Typescript
 * 💌 Ask me about anything! do02reen24@gmail.com

 ### 📚 Experience